Cavuno

 Semantic coverage

-Great content doesn't just use the main keyword—it covers related concepts that a thorough article would naturally include.
+Great content does not just use the main keyword.
+It covers related concepts that a thorough article would naturally include.

 For "software engineer salary":